-Allowing Christian Studies credit for May Missions involvement, an extended missions experience designed to acquaint students with the implementation of missions principles in an international context.
+Allowing Christian Studies credit for participation in International Service Projects, an extended missions experience designed to acquaint students with the implementation of mission principles in an international context.
 May be repeated once for a different missions context (no more than 6 units).
 Prerequisite: Consent of Dean of School of Christian Ministries.